I don’t know about you but it’s getting pretty chilly over here. And I decided it was about time I put together an elegant top with a bit of a twist.

 1. Slst through that 1st “V” St to join in the round, Ch 1 turn workaround

-2. Insert hook through the same last turning St, this will be your 1st St (and not the 2nd St shown in image 2).
-Cont to HB St in the round until the last unworked St, rep Steps 1 and 2.
+2. Insert hook through the same last turning St, this will be your 1st St. Cont to HB St in the round until the last unworked St, rep Steps 1 and 2.

 Voila!
 If you have any questions about this pattern, do check out the video tutorial or get in touch with me by dropping a comment below.